 The Graduate Record Examination is not required of SMACT candidates.

-The non-returnable digital portfolio on CD or DVD should include evidence of recent creative work, whether personal, academic or professional.
-Work done collaboratively should be identified as such, and the applicant’s role in the project needs to be clearly defined.
+The portfolio should include evidence of your recent creative work, whether personal, academic, or professional.
+Collaborative projects should be identified accordingly, and your role must be clearly defined.

 - Time-based media